RobertoPrevato/jekyll-now/_posts/2018-01-13-Upgrading-Azure-Storage-Python-SDK-to-support-asyncio.md

 ---

 #### Notes
+1. This is not to say that there aren't options to implement asynchronous web clients and servers in Python 2: some of them were implemented way before the original [Node.js presentation by Ryan Dahl](https://www.youtube.com/watch?v=ztspvPYybIY) (e.g Tornado, Twisted, Gevent), anyway none of them are completely cross platforms and work in both Python 2 and 3 - please correct me if I am wrong -.
-1. Interestingly, the client for the Table Service was recently removed from this repository and merged to [CosmosDB SDK](https://github.com/Azure/azure-cosmosdb-python), because the two services [(Table Service and CosmosDB Table) share the same API](https://docs.microsoft.com/en-us/azure/cosmos-db/table-support).
+2. Interestingly, the client for the Table Service was recently removed from this repository and merged to [CosmosDB SDK](https://github.com/Azure/azure-cosmosdb-python), because the two services [(Table Service and CosmosDB Table) share the same API](https://docs.microsoft.com/en-us/azure/cosmos-db/table-support).
 The choice in naming looks confusing to me, since CosmosDB and Azure Storage are two different services, and the client for Table Service in the Storage service is now published under the CosmosDB specific namespace.